NEOCompToronto/NEOCompetition/README.md

 #### Tunneo

-*Tunneo* (a.k.a TN) is a layer maintained by NEOT developer team, providing following functionalities:
+*Tunneo* (a.k.a TN) is a PDNE compatible layer open to serivce developers.

-- Provide standalized *data* and *signal* I/O portal to *Adapters*.
+NEOT developer team will participate partially by providing some toolset SDK used for standalized *data* and *signal* I/O portal and encapsulate common on-chain and off-chain tasks.

-- Much like a SDK, provide *Adapters* the toolsets and encapsulate common on-chain and off-chain tasks. such as generating *Sustainable Symmetric Key*, pushing and fetching offchain encripted data, etc.
+NEOT developer team will upgrade the SDK regularly to fix the defects and enhance it's functionality.

-NEOT developer team will upgrade Tunneo regularly to fix the defects and enhance it's functionality.
+For more information about what PDNE protocol can do, please refer to {TODO}

 #### Adapter